Home biogas cheat sheet downloads banner ad.

 2. Biogas and landfill gases are essentially composed of methane and contain a lot of impurities like halogens, siloxane, and sulphur, which can harm gas engines. via OLOA® 46600 – Oronite

-Biogas Additives Worth Looking at or Snake Oil?
+Are Biogas Additives Worth Looking at or are they Snake Oil?
 Conclusion

 Anaerobic digestion is a worldwide technology for the treatment of organic waste streams with clear environmental benefits including generation of methane as renewable energy.
-However, the need to improve process feasibility of existing applications as well as to expand anaerobic digestion to a range of new substrates has raised interest on several intensification techniques.
+However, the need to improve process feasibility of existing applications as well as to expand anaerobic digestion to a range of new substrates has raised interest on several additives as an intensification technique.

-Among the are the supplementation of inorganic and biological additives.
+Among them are the supplementation of inorganic and biological additives.
 This has shown good results at improving digesters performance. via The role of additives on anaerobic digestion: A review

 So, we consider biogas additives are worth looking at.
-And, they do not deserve the “Snake Oil” description, if when fully tested at an AD plant, they are shown to work.
+They certainly do not deserve the “Snake Oil” description, if when fully tested at an AD plant, they are shown to work.

 Additive dosing can be expensive and in a relatively new industry like the biogas industry, there is always the possibility that some treatments offered might as well be snake-oil and have no effect if not used in the right circumstances, at the right dosing rates, for the right reasons.